-Part D - Community engagement with CN
+Part D Community engagement with CN

-15 Why do we consult?
+14 Why do we consult?

 Consultation is important to CN because listening and responding to the community is fundamental to our functions.

 Consultation helps us:

-- plan services to meet the community's needs and expectations; - find out what is important to the community; - monitor and improve the effectiveness of CN's services; - create a greater feeling of community through building strong relationships with residents; and - create better governance through transparency.
+- a) plan services to meet the community's needs and expectations; - b) monitor and improve the effectiveness of CN's services; - c) create a greater feeling of community through building strong relationships with residents; and - d) create better governance through transparency.

-16 How do we consult?
+15 How do we consult?